Physiological Gaussian Process Priors for the Hemodynamics in fMRI Analysis: Introduction

 \subsection{Non-linearity of Predicted BOLD}

-There is, however, evidence that contradicts the LTI system hypothesis for the HR, see for example \citet{huettel2004functional} for a discussion.
+There is evidence that contradicts the LTI system hypothesis for the HR, see for example \citep{huettel2004functional} for a discussion.
 This has motivated the development of more physiologically realistic models that do not assume an LTI system, and model the predicted BOLD directly \citep{buxton1998dynamics,friston1998,friston2000,buxton2004,deneux2006eeg,stephan2007comparing,lundengaard2016mechanistic}.
-Estimation of such nonlinear models are typically more computationally expensive.
+Estimation of such nonlinear models typically suffers from instabilities and non-identifiability issues, and are more computationally expensive.
 Non-linear extensions of JDE models that focus on the non-linear habituation effect of repeated stimuli \citep{ciuciu2009modelling} are more efficient, but accounts only for a limited class of non-linearities.